 You now have a chance to choose a different response to a given stressor.
 As you continue to make more thoughtful, skillful choices, your brain will grow new neurons and form more functional connections.

 6: Reduces Symptoms of Depression

-If you’re struggling with depression, the simple act of writing in a daily journal has been shown to have many benefits for the condition.
+If you’re struggling with depression, writing in a mental health journal can have many benefits.

 Forty people with major depressive disorder participated in a study in 2013, to understand how expressive writing could help.

 Each day for a month they wrote for 20 minutes in a journal, focusing on their thoughts and feelings around an emotional event in their life.

 Significant decreases in depression scores were seen, with researchers drawing the conclusion that it should be considered as a complementary therapy for the condition.

 There are a range of mind and body therapies that can improve your memory, such as yoga and meditation.